What tama audit is for

 depends on: sorryAx

-`sorry` is denied for any obligation.
-Replace the sorry with a real
+`sorry` is denied for any theorem that discharges a spec.
+Replace the

 trust-boundary: warning